Best daily deals

 The playback controls are all easily accessible via the buttons on the side of the earbuds.

-Playback controls are also very simple with these earbuds, though like I mentioned there was a slight learning curve to remember which combination of button presses and holds does what.
-With a new update via the Jabra app, you can customize the controls how you see fit.
+Playback controls are also very simple with these earbuds, though, as I mentioned, there was a slight learning curve to remember which combination of button presses and holds does what.
+With a new update via the Jabra app, you can customize the controls to fit your needs.
 So you can customize what happens when you single, double, or even triple tap.

 Should you download the Jabra Sound+ app?

-Then there’s the Jabra Sound+ app which you can use to EQ your music and customize the HearThrough experience (more on that later), though I found it wasn’t really necessary to really enjoy these buds.
-Jabra also included a small hearing test that you can do as well which will auto-EQ your music based on the results.
-Unfortunately, it won’t tell you what the results of that test are, but it’s still nice to see the company take hearing tests seriously given that everyone has slightly different sensitivities.
+Then there’s the Jabra Sound+ app which you can use to EQ your music and customize the HearThrough experience (more on that later), though I found it wasn’t necessary to enjoy these buds.
+Jabra also included a small hearing test that you can do, which will auto-EQ your music based on the results.
+Unfortunately, it won’t tell you what the test results are, but it’s still nice to see the company take hearing tests seriously, given that everyone has slightly different sensitivities.

 A picture of the Jabra Elite Active 75t true wireless workout earbuds in navy inside a wooden bowl.

-Unfortunately, if you lose a single earbud you’re going to have to buy an entirely new replacement pair.
-I know this because I went through the entire process myself after accidentally dropping my right earbud onto the subway tracks on W 110th in New York City.
+Unfortunately, if you lose a single earbud, you must buy an entirely new replacement pair.
+I know this because I went through the process myself after accidentally dropping my right earbud onto the subway tracks on W 110th in New York City.
 Lucky me.
-But as per our ethics policy this meant that I had to replace the pair with my own money.
-Thanks a lot morals.
-It’s not a complete waste though as now I can update this review to fill you in on the process.
+But as per our ethics policy, I had to replace the pair with my own money.
+Thanks a lot, morals.
+It’s not a complete waste, though, as now I can update this review to fill you in on the process.
 You’re welcome!

-2. Once you receive your replacement pair you have to go into the settings of your phone or tablet and forget the previous pair of Jabra Elite 75t.
+2. Once you receive your replacement pair, you must go to the settings of your phone or tablet and forget the previous pair of Jabra Elite 75t.

-3. Put the new Jabra Elite 75t earbuds into old charging case and let them charge.
+3. Put the new Jabra Elite 75t earbuds into the old charging case and let them charge.

-4. Once they’re charged, then you can pair them to your device as if they’re a brand new pair.
-Just open up the charging case and remove the earbuds.
-From there you can just pair to them in your Bluetooth settings like normal.
+4. Once they’re charged, you can pair them to your device as if they’re brand new.
+Just open the charging case and remove the earbuds.
+From there, you can pair them in your Bluetooth settings like normal.

 Do the Jabra Elite 75t earbuds stay connected?

-The Jabra Elite 75t rocks Bluetooth 5.0 which is nice, but unfortunately the only Bluetooth codecs it supports are AAC and the standard SBC codec.
-This is good for iOS users but problematic with Android phones as AAC doesn’t seem to play well.
+The Jabra Elite 75t rocks Bluetooth 5.0, which is nice, but unfortunately, the only Bluetooth codecs it supports are AAC and the standard SBC codec.
+This is good for iOS users but problematic with Android phones, as AAC doesn’t play well.
 If you were hoping for aptX for your Android, you’re out of luck.
 But you can always go into the developer options on your Android device to manually switch the codec over to SBC if you’re experiencing issues with AAC.

 Top-down shot of the Jabra Elite 75t open charging case